 Attendees should expect to leave the workshop ready to apply their learning: to successfully conduct a focus group, to strategically analyze findings, tactically capture findings in a report, and finally, offer a succinct and timely presentation to stakeholders and decision-makers.
 Rinse and repeat.

 *Session D - Introduction to BBS: Using Behavioral Technology to Achieve a World-Class Safety Culture

 The last century has brought amazing breakthroughs in how organizations manage safety and reduce incidents.
 However, despite more training programs, signs, job-aids, procedures, and policies, people are still getting hurt.
 When we analyze these incidents, it is often clear that someone could have done something to prevent or lessen the severity of the incident.
 This is our opportunity!
 Organizations can significantly reduce their incidents by using behavioral technology to implement systems that increase the consistency of safe practices.

-Session E - Conflict Conversations: Tools for managing conflict in the workplace
+Session E - Difficult Conversations: Tools for managing conflict and giving feedback in the workplace

 Dr. Shawn Bergman, Hannah Costello, and Maira Compagnone

 Difficult conversations including conflict resolution and feedback are inevitable in the workplace.
 Often times these conversations are begun without preparation and managers frequently lack the skills or experience to successfully navigate these conversations.
 This combination leads to workplace conflicts that are foreseeable and yet still managed poorly.